 Examples of ineligible expenses include:

 - Regular expenses that a student pays outside of their internship (e.g. car payments, auto insurance, long-term medical expenses, credit card bills, etc.)

-If you aren’t sure whether your expenses are eligible or not, go ahead and include them on your application.
-We evaluate each application individually and will make a determination of your expenses based on the information provided.
+If you aren’t sure whether an expense is eligible or not, go ahead and include it on your scholarship application.
+We evaluate each application individually and will make a determination based on the information you provide.

 Amounts and Duration